-Motion is the powerful way to liven up design solutions.
-In our previous articles we have already shared some ideas on the significant potential of animation in interface design, when it is used wisely and purposefully.
-The topic is definitely broad and comprehensive so here we will continue the thoughts provided by us earlier with further step to explore interface animation in more details.
+Motion is a powerful way to liven up design solutions.
+In our previous articles, we have already shared some ideas on the significant potential of animation in interface design, when it is used wisely and purposefully.
+The topic is definitely broad and comprehensive so here we will continue the thoughts provided by us earlier with further steps to explore interface animation in more detail.

 Purpose is a key

-As we mentioned in our previous article, today interface animation is the great way to retain users as it makes their user experience pleasant and enables solving their problems faster.
-However, designer should deeply analyze its potential for increasing usability, utility and desirability of the product before making a decision to apply any sort of motion design.
-Animation should be used thoughtfully and always have clear purpose.
-Advantages and usefulness of its application in the interaction process has to be obvious and outweighing possible disadvantages.
-Animation should become icing on the cake, not a fly in the ointment.
-Purpose is a key opening the door to efficient design solutions.
+As we mentioned in our previous article, today interface animation is a great way to retain users as it makes their user experience pleasant and enables solving their problems faster.
+However, the designer should deeply analyze its potential for increasing usability, utility, and desirability of the product before making a decision to apply any sort of motion design.
+The animation should be used thoughtfully and always have a clear purpose.
+The advantages and usefulness of its application in the interaction process have to be obvious and outweighing the possible disadvantages.
+The animation should become the icing on the cake, not a fly in the ointment.
+The purpose is a key opening the door to efficient design solutions.

 Purpose: Showing that the process is progressing

 Certainly, it is not the magic wand and usability of this trick should be supported with all the other thought-out design elements.
-However, this particular kind of animated interactions really needs to be considered in terms of creating efficient user interface informing the user quickly.
+However, this particular kind of animated interaction really needs to be considered in terms of creating an efficient user interface informing the user quickly.

 GIF for Pull Down — Space Ship